heartless6x9/Randomizer-with-GUI/README.md

 # Randomizer-with-GUI
 Randomizer from 0 to 100, with the possibility of choosing a range.
-With GUI (CustomTkiner)
+With GUI (CustomTkinter)